...

 • Prescription medications.

 Drug detox is removing drugs from an individual’s body who is physiologically dependent on drugs.
-Anyone who engages in heavy alcohol consumption and drug abuse and has a strong physical addiction is a candidate for medical detox.
+People who drink a lot of alcohol and abuse drugs may need medical detox.
+If they have a strong physical addiction, they are candidates for this treatment.
 Some substance use disorders are more likely to call for a medically supervised detoxification program than others.

-We urge you to look into medically supervised detox if you or a loved one is dealing with addiction to any of the substances below:
+We encourage you to consider medically supervised detox.
+This is important if you or a loved one struggles with addiction to any of the substances listed below:

 • Alcohol Detox.